ossa7899/Rainbow-hacking-Method/README.md

 # Rainbow-hacking-Method
-It's my introduction to Pyhton Programming project (teache by jadi).I make a dictionary by passwords and its hashed code.
+It's my introduction to Pyhton Programming project (teached by jadi).I make a dictionary by passwords and its hashed code.